ferrucc-io/ferruccio/content/draft/building-product.md

 ## Rules of the universe

-These requirements then feed into some **Rules of the Universe**, the guiding principles to build our product.
+These requirements then feed into the **Rules of the Universe** of our product.
+The guiding principles of our product.

 > A Principle is a strong opinion that is used to make decisions in a fast and consistent way